 At 1:13, the shadow of the helicopter passes behind the camera and we no longer see it.

 Where the green ends and the belittling rock takes over, the shot tracks the car as it grips the road traveling between the jagged canyon wall and the blue lake mirroring the remote blue sky.
 The titles begin, the camera closing in on the little yellow Volkswagen and passing it at a virtual vanishing point at a curve in the road, an amazing conjunction artistically.

-If you invert the color of the titles, you got much the same red and orange combination of the rug in the hallway outside room 237 at the Overlook.
+If you invert the color of the titles, you got much the same red and orange combination of the rug in the hallway outside Room 237 at the Overlook.
 In Eyes Wide Shut, Full Metal Jacket and Barry Lyndon the titles are a flat white on black.
-In A Clockwork Orange they were a flat white on two different tones of red and blue.
+In A Clockwork Orange they were a flat white on two different tones of red as well as blue.

-(1:25) Leading into the vanishing point curve, the title for Stanley Kubrick has just crested the mountains when Jack Nicholson's title (Jack Torrance) enters the screen and passes over the VW as the shot catches up and passes the VW, showing an individual at the wheel.
+(1:25) Leading into the vanishing point curve, the title for Stanley Kubrick has just crested the mountains when Jack Nicholson's title (Jack Torrance) enters the screen and passes over the VW, the camera catching up with and passing the VW, an individual shown at the wheel.

 The shot is extraordinary, the helicopter putting us on the physical level of the VW, coming up from behind it as if it is another car, pulling to the left and passing as Shelley Duvall's name (Wendy Torrance) begins to enter the screen at about 1:30.